 Depression: In a study of 2,683 men and 2,822 women aged between 55 and 80 years, Spanish researchers found that regular, moderate wine drinking might reduce the risk of developing depression, while heavy drinking increases the risk.

-The investigators reported in the journal BMC Medicine that people who drank from 2 to 7 glasses of wine per week were much less likely to be diagnosed with clinical depression.
+The investigators reported in the journal BMC Medicine that people who drank from 2 to 7 glasses of wine per week

 The participants mostly followed a Mediterranean diet and drank wine in a social context, with family and friends.